samueljsb/invoice-generator/README.md

 # Invoice Generator
-_by Samuel Searles-Bryant, last updated 2016-07-13._
+_by Samuel J. Searles-Bryant, last updated 2016-07-13._

 A Python script to generate PDF invoices from a LaTeX template.

 This program contains the following files:

-- invoiceGenerator.py
+* invoiceGenerator.py
-- invoiceTemplate.tex
+* invoiceTemplate.tex

 The script will create a 'config' file and 'customers.json' during the first time it is run.